ls1intum/thesis-template-typst/chapters/06/main.typ

   Note: Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.
 ]

+The three tasks cover several functionalities of the iOS app's communication feature.
 We want to test if students can:

 1. navigate to the communication feature
 2. hide and mute channels
-3. Follow mentions, e.g., a lecture
+3. follow mentions, e.g., a lecture
 4. restore drafts of messages and answers
 5. mention content, e.g., an exercise
 6. mention conversations, e.g., a channel